feix760/WebViewDebugHook/README.md

 - Installed xposed framework

 ## Note
-- libs/XposedBridgeApi-30.jar should not build to app file.
+- libs/XposedBridgeApi-XX.jar should not build to app file.

 - Tencent QQ use it's X5 kernel, and could not debugging.
-You can make a file named `debug.conf` with blow content in the root directory to force it use webview.
+We can make a file named `debug.conf` with blow content in the root directory to force it use webview.

 ```ini
     result_QProxy=false